North Chatham Historic District

 North Chatham Historic District is a historic district consisting of most or all of the hamlet of North Chatham in Columbia County, New York.
 It was listed on the National Register of Historic Places in 2023.

 The district then included 110 contributing buildings, 21 contributing structures, two contributing sites, and one contributing object.
 The center of the district, along the north-south New York State Route 203, has most of the buildings.
-Included in the north end of the district is a small traffic triangle where NYS 203, Bunker Hill Rd., and County Rd 32 intersect.
+Included in the north end of the district is a small traffic triangle where NYS 203, Bunker Hill Rd., and County Road 32 intersect.
 A segment of the historic district including the North Chatham Depot extends north and west of that along Bunker Hill Rd., County Road 32 and Depot St. At the south end of the district are a few buildings on County Road 17 and Dorn Rd.
 And hidden from direct view is a mill yard which was the "industrial core" of North Chatham.

 North Chatham developed between about 1785 and 1930, and includes notable examples of Federal, Greek Revival, Gothic Revival, Italianate, and Queen Anne style architecture.
 Located in the district is the separately listed Peck House.
 Other notable buildings include the Methodist Church (1867), the North Chatham Depot (a trolley station built c.
 1900), and cider mill (c.
 1880).

 At the north end

-Coming south on NYS 203 from the New York State Thruway, from the northeast of the district, there's a sign for "North Chatham" on the right and then the North Chatham Fire Department is on the left, and the district begins just after that where Route 32 comes in from the left.
+Coming south on NYS 203 from the New York State Thruway, from the northeast of the district, there's a sign for "North Chatham" on the right and then the North Chatham Fire Department is on the left, and the district begins just after that where County Road 32 comes in from the left.

 To the north, on Bunker Hill Rd., are: